planetarysoftware/TSC/BasePolicies/Governance.md

 agenda at the beginning of each meeting.
 The moderator and the WG cannot veto or remove items.

-The WG may invite persons or representatives from certain projects to participate in a non-voting capacity.
+The WG may invite persons or representatives from outside of the WG to participate in a non-voting capacity.

 The moderator is responsible for summarizing the discussion of each